-Statutory roles clearly defined in the Constitution, including the role of Monitoring Officer responsible for ensuring the council operates within the law and decisions are administered correctly.
+• Statutory roles clearly defined in the Constitution, including the roles of, Head of Paid Service, Chief Financial Officer and Monitoring Officer; the latter responsible for ensuring the council operates within the law and decisions are administered correctly.

-- Anti-Fraud and Corruption Strategy which is supported by the Whistleblowing Policy and a hotline for employees and customers to report irregularity and fraud.

-- Internal Audit.

-- External Audit.

-- Overview and Scrutiny arrangements.

-- Contract Procedure Rules designed to deliver robust and fair procurement processes.
+- Anti-Fraud and Corruption Strategy which is supported by the Whistleblowing Policy and a hotline for employees and customers to report irregularity and fraud. - Internal Audit. - External Audit. - Overview and Scrutiny arrangements. - Contract Procedure Rules designed to deliver robust and fair procurement processes. - Data Protection Officer (DPO) and Senior Information Risk Owner (SIRO) roles allocated within the Council.

-- Information Governance Officer role.